AMichaelDS/SQL/European Soccer Data.md

 Since the duplicate only exists on the player_attributes table, I did not remove any duplicates her because later by inner-joining the attribute table with the player table, it will be eliminated by itself.

-#### Eliminating Null Values
+### B. Eliminating Null Values
 In the team_attributes table, the buildUpPlayDribbling column contains null value.

+![image](https://github.com/AMichaelDS/SQL/assets/132055953/81e5a92e-773c-48e7-b2bf-0b8b4ae0653f)

 This will become an issue later, so I eliminate the null values by changing them to the average for that column.

-![image](https://github.com/AMichaelDS/SQL/assets/132055953/81e5a92e-773c-48e7-b2bf-0b8b4ae0653f)

 ```SQL
 UPDATE soc.Team_Attributes